manassaloi/manassaloi.github.io/_posts/2020-11-22-mentorship.markdown

 4. Unlike Aristos which had a batch size of 5, this time I don't have a number in mind.
 I will just mentor a few people based on my availability.
 5. I don't have a time period in mind for this engagement.
 We can start with 3 months and see if this is helpful.
 If yes, we will continue.
 Else, we will just move on.

 Basically, I will use the same docs/processes I use for running my team but instead of a PM in my team, I will be focused on your growth.
 This program won't be as intense as [Aristos](https://manassaloi.com/2020/01/21/aristos-pm-coaching.html).
-This will be more of a coaching/mentorship session that me pushing you to read X articles/books by the next session.
+This will be more of a coaching/mentorship session than me pushing you to read X articles/books by the next session.

 **Why I am doing this?**
 1. As I grow in my own career, I hope this will help me become a better mentor/coach/manager.